scottcate/vision_api/README.md

 ### Installing

 Once the code is cloned, you'll find a [local.settings.json](https://github.com/scottcate/vision_api/blob/master/src/local.settings.json) file in the root.
 This file has all the variables you'll need to populate to get started.
-You probably won't need to post results back to twitter, if you're just trying to use the Vision API.
+You probably won't need to post results back to Twitter, if you're just trying to use the Vision API.
 So the three keys you'll want to complete are ...

 * AzureWebJobsStorage